honestws/OPP-PersonReID/README.md

 # Online Privacy Preservation for Person Re-Identification
 This repository is the PyTorch source code implementation of [Online Privacy Preservation for Person Re-Identification]() and is currently being reviewed at CVPR 2023.
-In the following is an instruction to use the code to train and evaluate the WSC model on the [Market-1501]( https://zheng-lab.cecs.anu.edu.au/Project/project_reid.html) dataset.
+In the following is an instruction to use the code to train and evaluate the OPP model on the [Market-1501]( https://zheng-lab.cecs.anu.edu.au/Project/project_reid.html) dataset.

 ### Requirements